Skip to main content

 zomer2017 gtmetrix results

-Important is of course the scores for Pagespeed and Yslow.
-The score at Yslow was not 100% to get because I like to use Google Analytics and that causes a small decrease in the score, but I take that for granted.
+Important, of course, are the scores for Pagespeed and Yslow.
+I couldn't get the score at Yslow to 100% because I like to use Google Analytics and that causes a small decrease in the score, but I take that for granted.

-By optimizing the whole thing, you can see that especially the page load time and the number of requests have decreased significantly.
+By optimising the whole thing, you can see that the page load time and the number of requests in particular have decreased considerably.

 2. Back to the core

-Recently there have been many improvements in Joomla and that makes in some cases the use of extensions unnecessary.
+Recently, many improvements have been made to Joomla, which in some cases makes the use of extensions unnecessary.

 Widgetkit → Joomla alternative layout

-The "header" was built in Widgetkit and now it is a module position with a background picture.
-The "collaboration" module was a slider in Widgetkit and now its a number of separate images in 1 module.
-For the module "Latest blogs" I am now using an alternate layout of mod_articles_category, whereas before I would also solve that in Widgetkit.
-For the visitor no difference, for the speed of the website quite an improvement.
+The "header" was built in Widgetkit and now it is a module position with a background image.
+The "collaboration" module was a slider in Widgetkit and is now a number of separate images in 1 module.
+For the "latest blogs" module, I now use an alternative layout of mod_articles_category, whereas previously I would solve that in Widgetkit as well.
+For the visitor no difference, for the website speed quite an improvement.

 Easyblog → Joomla blog view

 Easyblog did its service as a blog system.
-Adding or modifying posts I found lately very laborious and this is now solved by using the default content component of Joomla.
-Here I am using overrides, as at the bottom of this post you will find social media buttons for sharing the page.
+Lately, I found adding or modifying posts very laborious and this is now solved by using Joomla's default content component.
+In doing so, I make use of overrides, as at the bottom of this post you will find social media buttons for sharing the page.

 You will also see a block at the bottom of the page with information about the author.
-This is solved by using Custom Fields in user management, a new feature in Joomla since version 3.7.
+This has been solved by using Custom Fields in user management, a new feature in Joomla since version 3.7.

 JCE Editor PRO → TinyMCE Editor

-The updates of TinyMCE editor (the default editor of Joomla) makes it unnecessary to still use the JCE Editor.
+The updates to TinyMCE editor (Joomla's default editor) make it unnecessary to still use the JCE Editor.

 So what extensions do I still use on this website?

-Completely without extensions is (almost) not possible.
+Completely without extensions is (almost) impossible.
 So below is a list of the extensions used on this website.

 AcyMailing: For sending the free giveaway and newsletters.